-Of course, the LG 32UN880-B does not have any unique features for its price range, but it remains one of your finest options for an ergonomic display, thanks to all of its professional features and a 32-inch size that matches the 4K resolution, providing enough of screen space.
-It’s a fantastic option for people who need a professional/ergonomic 32” monitor.
+The LG 32UN880-B doesn’t have any unique features for its steep price range, but it remains one of your finest options for an ergonomic display, thanks to all of its professional features and a 32-inch size that works well with the 4K resolution, providing enough screen real state.
+It’s a fantastic option for those who need a professional/ergonomic 32” monitor.
 Presently, the LG 32BN88U-B is on sale and around $50 cheaper than the LG 32UN880-B making it a much better deal, given how both share almost identical features.

 ✓ Ergo stand